ZPGuiGroupWhu/ClusteringDirectionCentrality/Code/README.txt

 4.9	3.0	1.4	0.2	1
 4.7	3.2	1.3	0.2	1

----scRNAseq_pancancer_tsne, scRNAseq_pancancer_umap, corpus_ELSDSR_umap, corpus_MSLT_umap---
-Examples:
-tsne1   	tsne2   	label
--9.267 	-1.012 	1
-3.050 	25.390 	2
--35.359 	-25.068 	1

 5. How To Run The Test

-This section introduces how to use the provided MATLAB codes to run the tests, including 1) the comparison with four baselines, 2) the clustering of high-dimensional datasets using dimension reduction algorithms, 3) the noise elimination experiment, 4) the handling 3D datasets using projection method, and 5) the adaptive parameter setting experiment.
+This section introduces how to use the provided MATLAB codes to run the tests, including 1) the comparison with four baselines, 2) the clustering of high-dimensional datasets using dimension reduction algorithms, 3) the noise elimination experiment, 4) handling HD datasets using VDD, SDC, OPP methods, and 5) the adaptive parameter setting experiment.

 --- 1) the comparison with four baselines (i.e., K-means, CDP, DBSCAN, LGC) ---
 Open file TestCDC.m and run the following code, the exemplary datasets and the parameters can be changed accordingly.
 The following datasets in the "Demo_Datasets" folders can be selected, i.e., synthetic_test1, synthetic_test2, synthetic_test3, synthetic_test4, scRNAseq_pancancer_tsne, scRNAseq_pancancer_umap, corpus_ELSDSR_umap, corpus_MSLT_umap.